GIScience/openrouteservice/docs/versions/v8.2.0/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 # Setup ORS v8 with Tomcat 10 on Ubuntu 22.04

-This guide will guide you how to set up openrouteservice with Java 17, Tomcat 10 and ORS v8.
+This guide will guide you how to set up openrouteservice v8 with Java 17 and Tomcat 10.

 ::: info
 To the [german version](de_tomcat-10-ubuntu_22_04) of this tutorial.